 The electrical conductivity $\sigma$ and relative permittivity $\epsilon_r$ were estimated by minimizing \eqref{eq:map_estimate}.
 The dielectric parameters were estimated using data from one to four incident electric fields $E_\mathrm{inc}$ and angular sensor coverages of $\alpha = 90^\circ, 180^\circ$, and $360^\circ$.
 The minimization problem \eqref{eq:map_estimate} was solved with the Gauss-Newton method \eqref{eq:gauss_newton_iteration}.
-The minimization problem was equipped with constraints $\sigma \geq 0$ and $\epsilon_r \geq 1$, and the initial guess of the minimization algorithm was set to the expected value of the prior distribution.
+The minimization problem was constrained to $\sigma \geq 0$ and $\epsilon_r \geq 1$, and the initial guess of the minimization algorithm was set at the expected value of the prior distribution.
 The minimization problem was iterated for a minimum of 10 iterations.
 The iterations were stopped if the objective function value increased for three consecutive iterations or maximum number of 25 iterations was reached.

 The MAP estimates of the conductivity $\sigma_\mathrm{MAP}$ and relative permittivity $\epsilon_{r,\mathrm{MAP}}$ for one to four incident electric field $E_\mathrm{inc}$ and sensor geometries $\alpha = 90^\circ, 180^\circ$, and $360^\circ$ are shown in Fig. \ref{fig:electrical}.
 Corresponding cross-sectional line plots are shown in Fig. \ref{fig:electrical_cross_section}.